All Abilities Inclusion by Andrew Kornylak

 Here is a list of all the Sailability clubs operating in Queensland

-All Abilities Night at iFLY is a unique event that makes the dream of flight a reality for those in the special needs community.
+iFly Indoor Skydiving All Abilities Night is a unique event that makes the dream of flight a reality for those in the special needs community.
 This program has been custom designed for those with physical and cognitive challenges to create an environment of support and inclusion, while focusing on making what seems impossible, possible.
 If you have someone in your life who is unable to participate in able-bodied activities but still wants to be challenged and push their limits, this is the perfect event to join.

 Please note: All Abilities clients can access the site at any time.
 We have trained instructors always on site, so people do not need to be part of an all-abilities event to experience iFly.